 If approved, the teacher and appropriate school administrator will be notified by an official approval letter from the director for dual enrollment as to the decision, along with the most recent policies and practices.
 The approval letter will state that the course(s) can be offered in the high school for college credit.
-A minimum of six students must be enrolled for the course to be offered as dual enrollment.
+A minimum of six students must be enrolled in the dual enrollment program.
 When the course(s) is offered, an assigned SNHU faculty partner/liaison will visit the class to evaluate content, pedagogy and assessment methods to ensure quality and comparability with courses taught at SNHU.

 Currently approved teachers in the program are qualified to teach SNHU courses in their high schools and are considered SNHU adjunct faculty members and a part of the university community.

 Dual enrollment programs like SNHU in the High School are well established and growing in popularity around the country as more administrators realize the numerous benefits to students.